skymethod/minipub-docs/info/activitypub-for-podcast-apps/post-comment-minipub.md

   --to "https://www.w3.org/ns/activitystreams#Public" \
   --cc "https://example.social/users/bob"
 ```
-This first call returns the new object (Note) uuid, and the corresponding Create activity uuid (let's say it's `db8b86e411b04a899c1a0e1a288b7f75`).
-The activity is what you want to federate:
+This first call returns the new object (Note) uuid, and the corresponding Create activity uuid.
+Let's say the object uuid is `284ed7ebf48949aea975453ae5ebc337`,
+and the activity uuid is`db8b86e411b04a899c1a0e1a288b7f75`.

+The url for the new Note object will be `https://comments.podsqueeze.com/actors/81ce080ac25d4b3294b9eef08422964f/objects/284ed7ebf48949aea975453ae5ebc337`

+The url for the new Create activity will be `https://comments.podsqueeze.com/actors/81ce080ac25d4b3294b9eef08422964f/activities/db8b86e411b04a899c1a0e1a288b7f75`

+The activity is what you want to federate, so it's the first argument to `federate-activity`:

 ```sh
 minipub federate-activity db8b86e411b04a899c1a0e1a288b7f75 \
   --origin https://comments.podsqueeze.com \
   --pem /path/to/admin.private.pem
 ```

+`federate-activity` will identify the receipient of the comment, discover the remote inbox, and make the POST call to federate this comment to the remote server.
+It's safe to call `federate-activity` multiple times, Minipub saves federation progress state, so it will only make a successful call once.
+This is nice in case
+something goes wrong and you need to retry failed federation again for an existing comment.